 Endpoint security can no longer merely concern itself with your users’ devices.
 In addition, it must form a protective perimeter around your cloud environments and databases.
 Cloud providers are not responsible for your enterprise’s cybersecurity; hackers can target your cloud-stored assets with impunity unless you intervene.

-Cloud perimeter security allows your enterprise to harden your cloud infrastructure against incoming threats.
+Cloud perimeter security allows your enterprise to harden its cloud infrastructure against incoming threats.

 9. Endpoint Encryption